cube3power/atsd/rule-engine/commands.md

 ### Description

 The rule is configured to calculate a derived metric for the same entity.
 The derived value is calculated by subtracting the average of values in the window from 100.
-The new command is inserted back into ATSD under the metric name `derived_cpu_busy` using UNIX bash pseudo-file `/dev/tcp/localhost/8081` connected to the ATSD tcp port.
-The rule is configured to execute the command on `OPEN` status and `REPEAT` statuses with a `15 minute` frequency.
+The new command is inserted back into ATSD under the metric name `derived_cpu_busy` using UNIX bash pseudo-file `/dev/tcp/localhost/8081` connected to the ATSD TCP port.
+The rule is configured to execute the command upon `OPEN` and `REPEAT` statuses with a `15 minute` frequency.

 ### Path